raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---
 Use the four remaining black screws to secure the Sense HAT stack to the spacers.

+TODO this photo not applicable to people without Camera
 ![Photo of the Sense HAT with screws securing it to the spacers.](images/assembly_spacer_top.JPG)
 --- /task ---